volodya-lombrozo/newsman/docs/do-you-trust-me.md

 So, we still need to perform some editing before sending the report.

 P.S.
-After several weeks, cleaning plans that I didn't want to address soon became extremely tedious.
+After several weeks, cleaning up plans that we don't want to address soon might become extremely tedious.
-To simplify this task, we might add (I did exactly this) a [label](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/managing-labels) for the issues we plan to solve in the near future.
+To simplify this task, we might add (which I did) a [label](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/managing-labels) for the issues we plan to solve in the near future.
-By doing this, we no longer need to spend much time on this section.

 ## Risks